Manukumar1/IMDB-Script/README.md

 # IMDB-Script
 IMDB Script

+Tested on Anaconda Spyder with Python 3.7

+**Install mysql-connector for Python 3.7 using: pip install mysql-connector-python**

 The Script takes following input from users in the Input/Output Console:
 1).
 User Name
 2).
 Email address